We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Individuals with tree or nut allergies should also exercise caution and carefully read the labels on creams to avoid ingredients that may trigger an allergic reaction.

-To use CBD creams for eczema, apply the cream as with any topical ointment:
+To use CBD creams for eczema, individuals should apply the cream as with any topical ointment by:

-- Rub a small amount on to the affected area until it absorbs.
+- massaging a small amount onto the affected area until it absorbs

-However, always read the label of a CBD product for specific instructions and warnings.
+However, they should always read the label of a CBD product for specific instructions and warnings.

-For first-time users of CBD products, start with a low dosage product.
-Patch testing a small amount on the skin can also help determine if a person may experience adverse reactions.
+It is advisable for first-time CBD users to start with a low dosage product.
+Patch testing a small amount can also help determine whether a person may experience adverse reactions.

-If individuals tolerate CBD cream well, they can gradually increase the dosage if needed.
+If individuals tolerate CBD cream well, they can gradually increase the dosage.

-Joy Organics claim this organic salve can benefit skin while soothing aches and pains.
+Joy Organics claims this organic salve can benefit the skin while soothing aches and pains.